Engineering - ENGR

 ENGR 4710 ADVANCED REACTOR OPERATIONS I: HEALTH AND SAFETY (3) LEC.
 3. Pr.
 P/C ENGR 2700.
 Advanced safety topics within regulatory and training structure of nuclear power industry.

-ENGR 4720 ADVANCED REACTOR OPERATIONS II: SAFE OPERATIONS (3) LEC.
-3. Pr.
-P/C ENGR 2700.
+ENGR 4720 ADVANCED REACTOR OPERATIONS II: SAFE OPERATIONS (4) LEC.
+3. LAB.
+1. Pr.
+ENGR 3710 or ENGR 3720.
 Nuclear power plant operations are discussed in detail, with a strong emphasis on safety compliance and industry's safety culture.
+Topics include the NRC’s regulatory processes, operator licensing, reactor design certifications, reactor licensing, reactor oversight, enforcement, reactor modes of operation, plant refueling, spent fuel storage, and plant decommissioning.
+There is a heavy emphasis on integrated plant systems and operations.
+Industry leaders discuss current topics.

 ENGR 4721 ADVANCED REACTOR PLANT OPERATIONS II: LAB (1) LAB.
 2.5.
 Pr.
 P/C ENGR 4710.
 Nuclear power plant operations are discussed with a strong emphasis on safety compliance and industry's safety culture.
 Focus is hands-on practical factors.